In Brief

 This year, the conversation becomes reality as Tidball-Binz begins a term as Visiting Senior Research Associate at the Pozen Center, an appointment co-funded by the Pozen Center and the Law School.

-Law students under Parrin’s supervision at the Global Human Rights Lab will conduct research in the service of Tidball-Binz’s upcoming reports.
+Law students under Parrin’s supervision at the Global Human Rights Clinic will conduct research in the service of Tidball-Binz’s upcoming reports.
 Through the Pozen Center’s Global Human Rights Lab, qualified third- and fourth-year undergraduates will also be able to join these efforts, contributing research that will be used in reports submitted to the United Nations.

 AN ILLUSTRIOUS CAREER IN HUMAN RIGHTS